COVID-19 pandemic in Indonesia: Corporations

 On 14 March, Tokopedia and Gojek have begun trial for work at home operations.

 On 15 March, Unilever Indonesia announced work-from-home policy for their office site, this policy will be started on 16 March until further notice.

 On 16 March, Telkomsel, Bank Mandiri, Indonesian Financial Transaction Reports and Analysis Centre and Bank Indonesia announced work-from-home and split-team policy, these policies will be started on 17 March until further notice.

-On 17 March, BNI announced that one of its back office employees, who doesn't directly interact with costumers, has tested positive for Covid.
+On 17 March, BNI announced that one of its back office employees, who doesn't directly interact with customers, has tested positive for Covid.
 Due to this, management adopted three changes to the work system, which are work-from-home, operations separation, and more segregated shifts.
 The separation and segregated shifts are enacted for main operational and banking services functions, while work-from home is enacted for other divisions, effective in areas deemed high-risk.
 On the same day, an employee of Bank Mandiri Kyai Tapa, Jakarta branch also tested positive for Covid.
 The branch was closed until further notice and services diverted to the S. Parman branch.

 On 20 March, Bank Permata announced the closure of its central offices in WTC II, Sudirman, Jakarta and had sprayed disinfectant in all rooms after one of its back office employees tested positive for Covid.

 Banks advise customers to use e-banking apps of each banks to perform transactions, open savings accounts online via video call, and use ATMs rather than going to bank branches and tellers to reduce chance of infection.

 On 23 March, a BCA employee working at the Menara BCA central office tested positive for corona.
 BCA arranged for all rooms and lifts to be sprayed with disinfectants, and employees working on the same floor are ordered to work from home and have their health closely monitored.
 Two Indosat employees working at the Merdeka Barat, Jakarta central office tested positive for corona.